Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: METHOD

-This is also known as Bayesian Active Learning by Disagreement (BALD) in the active learning literature~\cite{houlsby2011bayesian}.
-For certain classes of models, such as polynomial regression or Gaussian processes, the EIG is available in closed form \cite{sebastiani2000maximum}.
-In other cases if the likelihood function is analytically available, we can approximate~\eqref{eq:rearranged_info_gain1} using nested Monte Carlo \cite{rainforth2018nesting, foster2021variational} as follows:
+where the expectation is over $P(\by_e,\theta | \bX_e,\bt_e, \cD_0)$.
+This form known as Bayesian Active Learning by Disagreement (BALD) in the active learning literature~\citep{houlsby2011bayesian}.
+For certain classes of models, such as polynomial regression or Gaussian processes, the EIG is available in closed form \citep{sebastiani2000maximum}.
+In other cases if the likelihood function isn't analytically available, we can approximate it using nested Monte Carlo \citep[NMC;][]{rainforth2018nesting, foster2021variational} as follows: